Nexus 5 Charging Assembly

 Nexus 7 (2nd Gen Wi-Fi) LCD Board

-Replace the LCD daughter board containing the micro USB socket.
-Compatible with Nexus 7 model ME571K.
+Replace the LCD daughter board containing the micro USB socket in a model ME571K Nexus 7.

 Android is a Linux-based, open source operating system for mobile devices created by Android Inc., now owned by Google.
 Today, many different companies use Android for their mobile device product lines including Samsung, HTC, Motorola, and many others.